fyyyyy/DCS-for-MSFS/README.md

-# DCS-for-MSFS
+# DCS for MSFS
-Connecting the DCS Flight Model with Microsoft Flight Simulator.
+Bringing the DCS Flight Model to Microsoft Flight Simulator.
 See it in action [on youtube](https://www.youtube.com/channel/UCZobogo5kNABPsUp_W4tU0Q)

 This version currently is only for developers, normal users please wait for the .EXE installer.